MANAGE TINNITUS AT HOME

 How long does tinnitus last?

-Pulsatile tinnitus occurs in a rhythmic pattern such as heartbeat in any of the above tinnitus types.
+Pulsatile tinnitus Occurs in a rhythmic pattern such as heartbeat in any of the above tinnitus types.

-What treatments are available?
+What tinnitus treatments are available?

-Lifestyle changes may focus on reducing stress or improving overall health and wellness.
+Lifestyle changes focus on reducing stress or improving overall health and wellness.

 Medications usually address anxiety or related conditions.

-What should I do if I think I have tinnitus?
+What should I do if I have tinnitus?

 Unilateral tinnitus may be a sign of Idiopathic Sudden Sensorineural Hearing Loss (ISSNHL) or Meniere’s disease, which need urgent medical treatment.